 Intercorporate dividends are subject to federal income taxation, but a corporate shareholder may claim a deduction for dividends received from a domestic corporation.
 The amount deducted would not be taxable income.
 The amount of any dividends from its subsidiaries that the Company is able to deduct will depend on its level of equity ownership of those subsidiaries.
 If the Company's equity ownership in a subsidiary is 80% or more, 20% or more but less than 80%, or less than 20%, the amount which it would be able to deduct would be 100%, 80% or 70%, respectively.
-Because the Company's principal income, if any, at the holding company level will depend primarily on dividends from its subsidiaries, the Company's ownership of less than 80% of the outstanding equity of any of its subsidiaries and its resulting inability to be entitled to deduct 100% of the amount of any dividends received from its subsidiaries could have an adverse effect on the Company's results of operations and financial condition.
+Because the Company's principal income, if any, at the holding company level will depend primarily on dividends from its subsidiaries, the Company's ownership of less than 80% of the outstanding equity of any of its subsidiaries and its resulting inability to be entitled to deduct adverse effect on the Company's results of operations and financial condition.